1alexc7/Projectile-Motion-Game/README.md

 * __Projectile Motion Simulation__: The game simulates projectile motion by considering the user input.

 ## Why I built the project this way ##
 * I avoided implementing collision mechanics as the goal of the game was to help students practise projectile motion.
-Collision mechanics is not typically used with projectile motion in the HSC.
+Collision mechanics are not typically used with projectile motion in the HSC.
 * I created maps to simulate different planets by changing the theme and gravity of each level (Level 1 is Earth, Level 2 is the Moon, Level 3 is Uranus) as the HSC sometimes asks students to calculate the range of the projectile if it was projected on a different planet.

 ## If I had more time I would change this ##